 Infected Blood Transfusions

 Since HIV is transmitted via blood, sharing needles/syringes with an infected person can easily cause infection.
 Believe it or not, HIV can live in a used needle for up to 42 days!
-100% sterile needles are only found in a sterile medical environment, and only used once before being disposed of.
+100% sterile needles are only found in a sterile medical environment and are only used once before being disposed of.

-This circumstance has only ever been known among mother/infants, and is obviously a very rare circumstance.
+This circumstance has only ever been known among mother/infants and is obviously a very rare circumstance.
 When infected blood from a caregiver’s/mother’s mouth mixes with food while chewing, the chances of spreading HIV rise.

 HIV can be spread if bitten by a person positive for the disease.
 There were only a limited number of cases, and each involved severe tissue damage leading to open wounds.
 There haven’t been any cases of transmission when the skin hasn’t been broken.